andreasmz/bachelorthesis/README.md

 ### /dev

 This dev folder should be understand as a kind of lab notebook, as it contains my experiments on the dataset.
-That is the reason why the notebooks are all named with the date I created them, as they do not contain final code (final code is copied to the appropriate /AlphaFold, /Interface metrics or /Plots folder) but rather try-and-error code to find ways how to deal with the data.
+That is the reason why the notebooks are all named with the date I created them, as they do not contain final code (final code is copied to the /AlphaFold, /Interface metrics or /Plots folder).
+The notebooks consists mostly of try-and-error code to find ways how to deal with the data.

 ### /external